 Getting the right size bike frame is essential.
 If you are stuck with a bike frame that’s too big or too small, there’s no amount of adjusting on the seat post, crank arm, or handlebars that’s going to make it work.

-Your LBS can help you determine the right frame size depending on brand (each bike brand is a little different).
-A-Squared will help you figure out your frame size on the product page, or you can contact us with questions.
-We’ll ask for your height and inseam, and what size you ride in other brands to help narrow down whether you need a XS, S, M, or L frame.
+Your local bike shop (LBS) can help you determine the right frame size depending on brand (each bike brand is a little different).
+A2 will help you figure out your frame size on the product page, or you can contact us with questions.
+We’ll ask for your height and inseam, and what size you ride in other brands to help narrow down whether you need a S, M, L, or XL frame.

 The height of your saddle is key to comfort and injury prevention.
 You don’t want your knees up near your chest, but you don’t want to be reaching for your pedals on every stroke either.

 A simple way to get close yourself is to line up your crank arm vertically.
 With your foot on the pedal at the bottom of the stroke, if you can't reach it, lower the seat a bit.
-If your knee is bent, raise the seat post a bit.
+If your knee is too bent throughout the full crank rotation, raise the seat post a bit.
+Ideally, your knees will only have a slight bend in the knee.
+Your fitter will know the best height for you as well as the right crank length (this also may vary from tri bike to road bike, which is why working personally with experts is the best!).

 Reach to Handlebars